teddy bear Parenting & Family See also:

 Renting with Pets - Advice on how to resolve landlord issues and find rental housing for you and your pet (Humane Society of the United States).

 Service Animals and the ADA - Answers to common questions about how the Americans with Disabilities Act (ADA) applies to service animals (2020, U.S. Department of Justice).
+For info & advice on flying with a service animal, see Flying with Pets or Service Animals and related links, below.

 local resource = State/Local resource